dmfullstack/BankBalanceDispensing/ReadMe_SetupInstructions.txt

 Please extract the zip file to appropriate folder.
 For Example: It is extracted at C:\

-Please goto command line run appropriate command as required: cd discovery_bank
+Please goto command line run appropriate command as required: cd BankBalanceDispensing

 Maven Command to build & run the application.
 ------------------
 mvn clean install

-The maven clears the \discovery_bank\target directory and regenerates compiled java class files inside folder \discovery_bank\target
+The maven clears the \BankBalanceDispensing\target directory and regenerates compiled java class files inside folder \BankBalanceDispensing\target
 It runs the Junit Test Case and prints the test result.